 The service provided by the product and in the evaluation perimeter is the OTP generation.
-In addition, the Password Manager to unlock features domains into the product and Secure PinPad to input a Pin are in the perimeter.
+In addition, the Secure PinPad to input a Pin is in the perimeter.

-Other features of Mobile protector, like the Out of Band messaging, Secure Storage and support functions are not in the perimeter.
+Other features of Protector OATH SDK, like the Out of Band messaging, Secure Storage, Password Manager and support functions are not in the perimeter.